Prannsss/BusQ/README.md

 ## 🚌 BusQ – BusReservation&Tracker

 A real-time bus reservation and tracking app that allows users to book seats, track bus locations via GPS, and check live bus statuses.
-The platform is built for Bus Transorts that connects South Bus Terminal with stops in between.
+The platform is built for Bus Transports that connects South Bus Terminal with stops in between.

 ---